Mental health is part of the human condition. It’s time we recognize how important our emotional well-being is for all

 Katie Civiletto serves as the Program Specialist for GAH’s partnerships with the Army National Guard and Army Reserve.
 During her undergraduate career, Katie focused on hospital administration, business administration, public health, psychology, and patient experience.
 After earning her Master of Health Administration, Katie has been working and volunteering with non-profits that serve veterans, military service members, and their families.
 She has experience in community collaboration, operations, recruitment, retention, and advocacy.
 Katie worked closely with The Veteran’s One-stop Center of Western New York to develop a Veteran’s peer-to-peer support program for the Buffalo, New York area.
 Prior to her time with Give an Hour, Katie was a case manager for the Supportive Services for Veterans and Families (SSVF) grant in Denver, Colorado.
 Here she worked with homeless and at risk veterans to gain housing and connect clients to community resources.
 Katie continues to support military populations by volunteering for opportunities available at Fort Carson including Fort Carson’s No DUI Response program.

-Jessica Grove, GAH’s program manager, spent her first three years at GAH as our super organized administrative assistant.
+Jessica Grove, GAH’s program manager, spent her first three years at GAH as our super organized executive assistant.
 Her people skills and deep knowledge of GAH and our many providers, partners, and collaborators make her the perfect person to work closely with our providers and partners.
 Jess comes to us from the professional theater world.
-She has spent the last six years working for Round House Theater in Bethesda, Md.
-She is a graduate of the University of North Carolina at Chapel Hill, where she received a Bachelor of Arts in Dramatic Arts.
-Jessica enjoys traveling with her husband and spending time with family and friends, including her young daughter and son.
+She previously worked for Round House Theater in Bethesda, Md as a production manager.
+She is a graduate of the University of North Carolina at Chapel Hill.
+Jess enjoys traveling with her husband and spending time with family and friends, including her young daughter and son.